LucasGobbs/LucasGobbs/README.md

 <br />

 ## Doing? 📋
-Most of the time I am studying from home for my bachelor's degree in the Information Systems course.
+Most of the time I am studying from home for my bachelor's degree in the Information Systems course, or working

 But I also take some time to more stuff like:
 - OpenGL aplications